ansible/ansible-builder/docs/usage.rst

 ``--file``
 **********

 Specifies the execution environment file.
-To use a file named something other than ``execution-environment.yml``:
+To use a file other than the default:

 .. code::